open-telemetry/opentelemetry-dotnet-instrumentation/docs/design.md

 #### Bytecode instrumentation

-The bytecode instrumentations, called "call target" in this repo, relies on the JIT recompilation capability of the CLR to rewrite the IL for instrumented methods.
-This adds logic at the beginning and end of the instrumented methods to invoke instrumentation written in this repo, and wraps the calls with try-catch blocks to prevent instrumentation errors from affecting the normal operation of the application.
-This IL rewrite happens in the following steps:
+Bytecode instrumentations, also defined as "call target" in this repo, rely on the JIT recompilation capability of the CLR to rewrite the IL for instrumented methods.
+This adds logic at the beginning and end of the instrumented methods to invoke instrumentation included in this project, and wraps the calls with try-catch blocks to prevent instrumentation errors from affecting the normal operation of the application.
+This IL code rewrite happens in the following steps:

 1. On the [CorProfiler::ModuleLoadFinished](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/profiling/icorprofilercallback-moduleloadfinished-method)
 callback, the CLR Profiler DLL takes the following actions: